webdriverio/selenium-standalone/README.md

 ### Ensure you have the minimum required Java version

-With the release of Selenium 3+, the minimum required version of Java is 8, as [as 7 has ceased public updates](https://java.com/en/download/faq/java_7.xml).
+With the release of Selenium 3+, the minimum required version of Java is 8, as [7 has ceased public updates](https://java.com/en/download/faq/java_7.xml).

 If an older selenium version is needed, you can check the requirements on the [official Selenium changelog](https://raw.githubusercontent.com/SeleniumHQ/selenium/master/java/CHANGELOG).